SFH-Foundation/sfhfoundation/docs/videos/quran/al-Hadid.md

 # Surat al-Hadid Tafsir

 On this page, you will find a collection of shorter clips cut from a conversation between Shaykh Fadhlalla and Shaykh Muslim about _Surat al-Hadid_.
-In order to introduce this work properly, please reflect for a moment on these excerpts from two of Shaykh Fadhlalla's books specifically discussing the Qur'an, _"[Beams of Illumination from the Divine Revelation](../../../books/quran/keys/keys-3/)"_ and _“[The Heart of the Qur’an and the Perfect Mizan – Surat Yā Sīn](../../../books/quran/heart-quran-perfect-mizan)”_:
+In order to introduce this work properly, please reflect for a moment on these excerpts from Shaykh Fadhlalla's book, _"[Beams of Illumination from the Divine Revelation](https://zahrapublications.pub/book-TheHeartOfTheQuran.php#bookTitle)"_:

 ## The Eye of Ḥaqīqah and the Eye of Sharī’ah